How to Use

 2. Take note of these values, they will be used when setting up the EOS Online Subsystem artifacts.

 1. Epic Games Store uses sandboxes, these are equivalent to steams Developer key, Testing, and Live keys. these are named Dev, Stage, Live.
-I recommend using Live for everything, and then go into product Settings->Sandboxes->Dev/Stage->Deployments->three dots-> links artifacts->Assign live to each sandbox so it works.
+I recommend using Live for the IDs, and then go into Product Settings->Sandboxes->Dev/Stage->Deployments->three dots-> links artifacts->Assign live to each sandbox so it works.

 Setting up the EOS Online Subsystem: